 If you received a Form 1099-INT that includes interest you received as a nominee (that is, in your name, but the interest actually belongs to someone else), report the total on line 1.
 Do this even if you later distributed some or all of this income to others.
 Under your last entry on line 1, put a subtotal of all interest listed on line 1.
-Below this subtotal, enter "Nominee Distribution" and show the total interest you received as a nominee.
-Subtract this amount from the subtotal and enter the result on line 2.
+BeUse Schedule B (Form 1040) if any of the following applies.